Kiransteward/Universal-Portfolio/README.md

 # Universal-Portfolios
-This repository has 3 files.
+This repository has contains the code used to generate the plots in my disseration.
+It consists of the following 3 files:
 1. Log Optimal Portfolio for dirichlet random stock data.
 2. Universal Portfolio.
 The code is run on random stock data as well as real stock data
 3. Universal Policies